 In just the last 100 years, human activities have increased along coasts, further offshore, and in deep ocean environments.
 The resulting increases and changes in ocean noise levels can have major and even fatal impacts on marine life.
 Collectively they raise the background noise, creating a continuous background rumble and cacophony which may obscures animal hearing and reduces the ability of animals to communicate, avoid predators, find food and navigate.

-Single noise/acute sources, such as pile-driving activities, underwater detonations or low- and mid-frequency active sonar can cause disturbance and may create temporary or permanent reduced hearing or hearing loss.
+Impulsive noise/acute sources, such as pile-driving activities, underwater detonations or low- and mid-frequency active sonar can cause disturbance and may create temporary or permanent reduced hearing or hearing loss.
 It may occur suddenly or develop gradually over time.
-At high exposure levels, single noise can create physical injury and even death.
+At high exposure levels, impulsive noise can create physical injury and even death.

 Low frequency, active (both transmitting and listening) sonars used by the military (LFA sonar) to detect submarines has the potential to kill, deafen and/or disorient whales, dolphins and all marine life, as well as humans.
 It is the loudest sound ever put into the world’s oceans.
 Military sonar activities have been linked to the mass stranding of some deep diving cetaceans all over the world.
 Necropsies have revealed internal injuries such as haemorrhages and tissue damage in ears, brain and lungs, as well as symptoms of decompression sickness.